marta-rakowska/automated_testing_python_challenge/README.md

 The goal of this task was to:
 - learn what Smoke Tests are,
 - learn how to configure Suite Test,
-- learn a new framework,
+- learn a new framework (Robot Framework),
 - automatically generate a report.

 You can find the solution of this task [here](https://github.com/marta-rakowska/panelscout_robotframework).